jagill/node-pvc-file/README.md

 streamer.on('data', function (data) {
   console.log(data);
 });
-// 'first line from file 1'
-// 'second line from file 1'
+// 'first line from file 1\nsecond line from file 1\n'
-// 'first line from file 2'
-// 'second line from file 2'
+// 'first line from file 2\nsecond line from file 2'
-// 'third line from file 2'
+// '\nthird line from file 2\n'
 // ...
 ```